 There are 4 catwalks (called rings) at Tropicana Field located above the playing field.
 A fair ball that hits one of these rings is either a home run, or in play, depending on which ring is hit.
-Through 2021, 184 fair balls, including a record-high 14 in 2016, have hit one of the rings.
-7 didn't come down from the catwalk, and so became ground-rule doubles.
+Through 2023, 197 fair balls, including a record-high 14 in 2016, have hit one of the rings.
+8 didn't come down from the catwalk, and so became ground-rule doubles.
+Not included in this total is one ball that actually hit the roof.